yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Acknowledgements

 The original idea behind this proposal was published in {{Oreo}} by Moti Yung, Benny Pinkas and Omer Berkman.
-The current protocol is but a distant relative of the original Oreo protocol, and any errors are the draft authors' alone.
+The current protocol is but a distant relative of the original Oreo protocol, and any errors are the responsibility of the authors of this document alone.

-We would like to thank Dave Garrett, Daniel Kahn Gillmor, Yoav Nir, Eric Rescorla and Rich Salz for their comments on this draft.
+We would like to thank Dave Garrett, Daniel Kahn Gillmor, Yoav Nir, Eric Rescorla and Rich Salz for their comments on this document.
 Special thanks to Craig Francis for contributing the HPKP deployment script, and to Ralph Holz for several fruitful discussions.

 --- back